ironfeet/custom-url-shortener/trunk/readme.txt

 Tested up to: 3.0.1
 Stable tag: 0.3.4

-Add a short URL link to your posts or pages easily.
+Easily create a short URL link of a post or page, and add it to the page or post.

 == Description ==